azr4e1/quidest/content/wiki/markov-chains-in-machine-learning.md

-Markov Chains [markov-chains](/wiki/markov-chains/) are widely used in various machine learning applications, particularly in modeling sequential or time-series data where the assumption of the Markov Property is reasonable.
+[Markov Chains](/wiki/markov-chains/) are widely used in various machine learning applications, particularly in modeling sequential or time-series data where the assumption of the Markov Property is reasonable.

 ## Hidden Markov Models